Speakers

 Christian Howell

-CEO, Cognito Therapeutics
+Chief Scientific Officer, Cognito Therapeutics

 Christian Howell is the CEO of Cognito Therapeutics, advancing innovative non-invasive sensory stimulation technology to improve outcomes in neurodegenerative disease.
 He previously led strategic growth initiatives at Aetion and Medtronic.